pallets/flask/docs/quickstart.rst

    with a trailing slash will produce a 404 "Not Found" error.

-   This behavior allows relative URLs to continue working if users access the page when they forget a trailing slash, consistent with how with how Apache and other servers work.
+   This behavior allows relative URLs to continue working if users access the page when they forget a trailing slash, consistent with how Apache and other servers work.
 Also, the URLs will stay unique, which helps search engines avoid indexing the same page twice.